ACC Network: Carriage

 ESPN stated in June 2017 that it had reached carriage deals for the ACC Network with unknown providers.
-In October 2017, Altice USA committed to offering the channel as part of in its latest round of carriage negotiations with Disney.
+In October 2017, Altice USA (now Optimum Communications) committed to offering the channel as part of in its latest round of carriage negotiations with Disney.
 On December 30, 2018, Disney reached a new carriage agreement with Verizon Fios, which included carriage of the ACC Network.
 On March 12, 2019, agreement was reached with AT&T to carry the ACC Network on DirecTV at launch.
 Live television streaming services Hulu, PlayStation Vue, YouTube TV and TVision Home also signed agreements to carry the channel at launch.

 On August 14, Charter Spectrum, the largest cable provider in the ACC's heartland of North Carolina, agreed to carry ACCN as part of a new carriage agreement covering all Disney networks (including those acquired from 21st Century Fox).
 On August 29, Dish Network agreed to carry the network on both Dish satellite TV service and Sling TV streaming service just in time to broadcast the Clemson/Georgia Tech football game.
 On September 4, Cox Communications agreed to carry the network.
 On September 25, AT&T agreed to carry the network on both AT&T U-Verse and AT&T TV Now.
 Deals were also made with the National Rural Telecommunications Cooperative (NRTC), National Cable Television Cooperative (NCTC) and Vivicast to carry the channel at launch on various smaller cable TV systems across the country.

 In the ACC Network's first athletic year, ESPN successfully negotiated the network's carriage to 70 million households on all major cable and satellite TV providers, with the sole exception of Comcast.
 The holdout, Comcast, which provides cable television to 19 million households as of Q3 2020, claimed in September 2019 that ESPN was not allowing them to carry the network at a "fair and reasonable cost" to their customers.
 Following a two-year holdout, ESPN and Comcast eventually came to a deal to carry ACC Network on Xfinity in November 2021.